MonoFusion: Sparse-View 4D Reconstruction via Monocular Fusion: Abstract

 \section{Abstract}

 We address the problem of dynamic scene reconstruction from sparse-view videos.
 Prior work often requires dense multi-view captures with hundreds of calibrated cameras (e.g. Panoptic Studio).
 Such multi-view setups are prohibitively expensive to build and cannot capture diverse scenes in-the-wild.
 In contrast, we aim to reconstruct dynamic human behaviors, such as repairing a bike or dancing, from a small set of sparse-view cameras with complete scene coverage (e.g. four equidistant inward-facing static cameras).
 We find that dense multi-view reconstruction methods struggle to adapt to this sparse-view setup due to limited overlap between viewpoints.
 To address these limitations, we carefully align independent monocular reconstructions of each camera to produce time- and view-consistent dynamic scene reconstructions.
 Extensive experiments on PanopticStudio and Ego-Exo4D demonstrate that our method achieves higher quality reconstructions than prior art, particularly when rendering novel views.
-Code, data, and data‑processing scripts are available on \href{https://github.com/ImNotPrepared/MonoFusion}{Github}.